 - Once the butter has melted, stir together 1 teaspoon of cornstarch and 1-2 Tablespoons of water, then whisk into the stock.
 Simmer until slightly thickened, around 2 minutes.

-A cast iron skillet or stainless steel pan will work best to get crispy chicken skin but you can use an oven safe non-stick pan for this recipe if necessary.
+A cast iron skillet or stainless steel pan will work best to get crispy chicken skin, but you can use an oven-safe non-stick pan for this recipe if necessary.
+Just make sure it's rated to withstand at least 425°F.

 You can totally use other veggies in this dish.
 Just make sure to use vegetables that will cook in around 25-30 minutes and can stand the high roasting temperature.
 Carrots, diced sweet potatoes, green beans, and Brussels sprouts would all work well.